HPCE/hpce-2014-cw2/readme.md

 cygwin (32 or 64 bit), and on many linuxes, everything be fine.
 If you are using your own linux, then you can install `libasound2-dev` to get audio support.
 If you can't get it to play live audio at all, then don't worry.
-As long as `sox` builds it is fine.
+As long as `sox` builds it is fine._

+_A more [obscure issue](https://github.com/HPCE/hpce-2014-cw2/issues/3) has been
+observed on one cygwin install, due to some sort of problems with [globbing](http://en.wikipedia.org/wiki/Glob_%28programming%29).
+If you see errors from `sox` referring to "glob", try looking at the issue.)_

 The three commands correspond to three stages in a parallel processing pipeline: